yolandagil/template-project-website/content/approach/_index.md

   image: ""
 ---

+Welcome to the Approach Page of our data science project!
+In this section, we will detail the methods, techniques, and strategies we plan to employ to address the defined problem and achieve our project's objectives.
+The Requirements Document serves as a valuable reference, providing insights into the methods and techniques that should be considered when discussing our project's approach.

 ## Data Collection

 Explain the process of data collection for your project.
 Detail the sources of the datasets you used, any data acquisition methods, and any considerations taken to ensure the data's quality and relevance.